 Take some time off before the surgery

-We strongly recommend that you take some time off from either work or school before the surgery.
+We strongly recommend that you take some time off from either work or school before getting a wisdom teeth removal in Hawkesbury surgery.
 Even if your appointment is late in the afternoon, it is best if you take the day off from work or school.
 Indeed, this will help you relax and give you time to chill out for a while.
 The same applies to after the procedure.

 Organise a ride to and from your dentist